 It’s possible that you’re thinking of having a double espresso after lunch or in the early evening.
 Can you sleep later?
-How long does espresso last, and will it keep you awake?
-You should read up on this if you’ve ever encountered the negative effects of consuming too much coffee, such as difficulty sleeping or a racing heart.
+How long does espresso last, and how long does espresso keep you awake?
+You might want to read up on this if you’ve ever encountered the negative effects of consuming too much coffee, such as difficulty sleeping or a racing heart.

 The average adult should expect the effects of espresso to persist for about 5-6 hours.
 The length of time that you feel the effects of espresso depends on factors including your age, body size, and caffeine tolerance.

-We have the solutions to all your genuine espresso inquiries!
+We have the answers to all your espresso questions!

 How Many Espressos Can You Drink Safely?